nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `list`

+> 💡**Tips**
-**Tip:** Auto-capitalization will be handled.
+Auto-capitalization will be handled.
 Extra/trailing/leading spaces will be removed

 ### <span id='feature-clear'> Clearing all entries : `clear` <span>